‘New York Post’ Cover Telling Donald Trump ‘You’re Fired’ Is A Viral Hoax

 The photo led to some mockery of Trump at the time, and was revived for a fake newspaper cover that continued to dig at him.
 In the fabricated New York Post image, the picture was set next to the quoted words “My fellow Americans, our long NATIONAL NIGHTMARE is over.”
 Below were the words “You’re Fired,” a reference to Trump’s catchphrase when eliminating losing contestants on The Apprentice.

-Many appeared to take glee in sharing the image, including former White House member turned vocal Trump critic Anthony Scaramucci, who posted it on Twitter.
+Many appeared to take glee in sharing the image, including former White House staffer-turned-vocal Trump critic Anthony Scaramucci, who posted it on Twitter.

 New York Times reporter Maggie Haberman noted that the post many were sharing was fake, which could be seen by the incorrect font that was used.
 She also noted that the real front page for Sunday’s edition had been released and was full of praise for Biden.

-She quoted a tweet from Vanity Fair contributor Peter Hamby taking note of what appeared to be a break between Trump and media mogul Rupert Murdoch, owner of both the newspaper and Fox News.
+She quoted a tweet from Vanity Fair contributor Peter Hamby, taking note of what appeared to be a break between Trump and media mogul Rupert Murdoch, owner of both the newspaper and Fox News.

 The fake one has the wrong font pls stop tweeting it everyone.
 Here’s the real one > https://t.co/IO4sgNIyK2